phantomlsh/NikonKsAdapter/README.md

 **The stability is not garanteed.**

-> For MicroManger 2.0.0, just delete Line 28&29 in `NikonKsCam.cpp`.
-There is a release for MicroManger 2.0 x64.
+> For MicroManger 2.0.0, the built adapter `mmgr_dal_NikonKsAdapter.dll` should be capable to run in MicroManager 2.
+If not, try to recompile it with deleting the Line 28&29 in `NikonKsCam.cpp`.

 ## Added Features